Molajo/Filesystem/README.md

     echo $adapter-fs->data
 ```

-**Metadata**  is always returned with the object, making it possible to access the file or folder (name), parent,
+**Metadata** such as the name of the file or folder (name), parent, name without extension (no_extension), extension,
-name without extension (no_extension), extension, mime_type, and size, as shown:
+mime_type, and size, etc, is accessed in this manner:

 ```php
     echo $adapter-fs->size;